 Rewatching this film years later is something of a treat, because there's quite a bit here for film aficionados to appreciate.
 Eddie Murphy isn't the only recognizable actor here - George Takei has a bit part, as does James Shigeta (Joe Takagi from Die Hard), and any self-respecting movie geek can appreciate Lo Pan (James Hong) and Mr. Miyagi (Pat Morita) sharing a scene as Chi Fu and the Emperor respectively.
 It's also amusing to watch Eddie Murphy as he works a ruse worthy of Axel Foley or riffs on Batman.
 And for the more discerning, the film even references the meaning of Mulan's name ("wood orchid" or magnolia) with a recurring flower motif associated with the character.

 But mostly it's just nice to see a movie that's held up so well.
 There are certainly parts of Mulan that fall a bit flat (several of Mushu's lines have never worked, and he really intrudes on the ending), but the movie has a clearly defined tone and commits to its narrative and characters fully.
-If there were to be no more Disney animated musicals (and for a time that seemed as though that would be the case), this would have been a good note to go out on.
+If there were to be no more Disney animated musicals (and for a time it seemed as though that would be the case), this would have been a good note to go out on.

 The final film in the Disney Renaissance marked something of a turning point.
 While it certainly followed some of the formula established by this period in the studio's animation, this story of a man raised by apes eschewed the musical trappings of its predecessors, combined CGI with traditional animation to an astounding extent, and instead of a myth or fairy tale produced a rousing adventure yarn.